Tie Dye Kit – Best Tie Dye Kits of 2023

 Kits with Soda Ash

-I personally am a huge fan of kits that use soda ash and will always recommend these over a one-step kit.
+I personally am a massive fan of kits that use soda ash and will always recommend these over a one-step kit.

 Soda ash is a powder that you mix with water.
 Then you soak your fabric in it before adding dye.
 It’s an extra step that the one-step kits don’t have, but it’s what helps give the most vibrant color.

-Because of the color, I now refuse to use only one step kits after having tried so many of them.
-If I use them, I’ll still add the soda ash step.
+After trying so many kits, I now refuse to use only one step kits.
+If I do use them, I’ll still add the soda ash step.

 Best Soda Ash Kit - Jacquard Tie Dye Kit